mawlid1431/alx-system_engineering-devops/0x02-shell_redirections/README.md

- 0x02-shell_redirections and fillters and readme file
+ 0x02-shell_redirections and fillters and readm